 - Technical review is documented by the initials of the technical reviewer and the date of the review for DNA database.
 For all other disciplines, the technical review of the report is documented by the name of the reviewer and the date of the review completion in ILIMS.
 Technical review of batch/component data will be documented with the batch/component data and will include the reviewer's name and the date the review was completed.
-When technical review is conducted by an approved external reviewer, documentation of the review will be attached in the case record and the administrative reviewers name and review date will be reflected in ILIMS. - 17.8.1.1.2.1 Technical reviews are conducted by individuals that have expertise gained through training and experience in the discipline being reviewed and are approved for such.
+When technical review is conducted by an approved external reviewer, documentation of the review will be attached in the case record and the administrative reviewers name and review date will be reflected in ILIMS. - For investigative purposes, presumptive blood test results may be released to authorized personnel at a crime scene prior to technical review of the results.
+The release of this information will be documented in the case notes and the testing will be technically reviewed prior to inclusion in the ISPFS crime scene report. - 17.8.1.1.2.1 Technical reviews are conducted by individuals that have expertise gained through training and experience in the discipline being reviewed and are approved for such.
 An individual conducting technical review need not be a forensic scientist being proficiency tested in the sub-discipline.
-The three kinds of casework review are technical review, administrative review and technical verification. - 17.8.1.1.2.1.1 Analysts approved to perform casework in a discipline/subdiscipline may perform technical review in that_discipline/subdiscipline if they are placed on the technical review list for that discipline/subdiscipline by the Quality Manager, with input from the discipline lead.
+The three kinds of casework review are technical review, administrative review and technical verification.

+17.8.1.1.2.1.1 Analysts approved to perform casework in a discipline/subdiscipline may perform technical review in that discipline/subdiscipline if they are placed on the technical review list for that discipline/subdiscipline by the Quality Manager, with input from the discipline lead.
 This list is maintained electronically by the Quality Manager and is available to all staff.
 Technical reviews by staff who are not approved to perform casework in a discipline/subdiscipline requires documented approval maintained by the Quality Manager prior to performing technical reviews by the appropriate discipline lead or appropriate lab manager if the approval is for the discipline lead.
+Individuals that performed are superior is preserved.